Portfolio Management

 38 / 45

-38) What is the main benefit of automating the ETL process?
+38) What is the purpose of "data warehousing"?

 39 / 45